Office Timeline Pro+ is here!

 You’ve probably already noticed that the default timeline generated by MS Project is not exactly easy to read.
 Here’s how you can customize it to make it more presentable.

-If you have overlapping milestone labels like I did, you can reposition them higher or lower on the timeline to make room for all texts.
+If you have overlapping milestone labels like we did, you can reposition them higher or lower on the timeline to make room for all texts.
 From your graphic, simply select the label you wish to move and drag it to the desired position.
-I’ve found that alternating milestones above and below the time scale helps optimize space and creates a clean, uncluttered layout.
+We’ve found that alternating milestones above and below the time scale helps optimize space and creates a clean, uncluttered layout.

 Now, to make the timeline more eye-pleasing, you can customize all texts on the graphic.
 To do so, click on the Text Styles button from the Timeline Tools Format tab.

-On my timeline, I chose to change all Milestone Dates and the Today Label to a dark Gold.
+On our timeline, we chose to change all Milestone Dates and the Today Label to a dark Gold.